-What are Haloalkanes/ Alkyl Halides?
+What are Alkyl Halides?

-Preparation of Alkyl halides and Aryl halides:
+Preparation of Alkyl Halides

-Addition of hydrogen halides to alkenes follows either Markovnikov’s rule or exhibit Kharash effect.
+The addition of hydrogen halides to alkenes follows either Markovnikov’s rule or exhibit Kharash effect.
 All the electrophilic addition reactions of alkenes following Markovnikov rule are known as Markovnikov addition reactions.
 A general example of such reaction is given below:

 Aryl halides can be prepared by electrophilic aromatic substitution of arenes with halogens in the presence of a Lewis acid.

-Preparation of aryl halides through Sandmeyer’s reaction:
+2. Preparation of Aryl Halides through Sandmeyer’s Reaction